fabianoleittes/fabianoleittes.github.io/about.md

 You can find me [on Twitter](https://twitter.com/fabianoleittes), [on GitHub](https://github.com/fabianoleittes), [on AngelList](https://angel.co/fabianoleittes), [on Linkedin](https://www.linkedin.com/in/fabianoleittes/en) and [on Instagram](https://instagram.com/fabianoleittes).

-I’ve been working on tech for the past 10 years, for different kind of companies, from startups to big companies, coordinating people and developing projects.
+I've been in the technology industry for over 10 years now and everyday.
+I learn cool new things that challenge me.
+Working for different kind of companies, from startups to big companies, coordinating people and developing projects.

 I’m in a constant search for better practices and also experimenting with new things.